ktibrahim/springboot-react-dockerized-app-tutorial/README.md

 ## We will use Docker-compose to build the project's docker image

 **Build the Docker Image**
-Use below command for docker to build the project as an image.
+In the project's root directory, execute below command to build the project's docker image.

 ```
 docker-compose build